peterwsetter/GetCleanProject/README.md

 ### Creating Header for Data Set
 Using read.table, read in the variable names from features.txt.
 The variable names were modified as follows:
--Remove "(", ")", "-" and ","
+1. Remove "(", ")", "-" and ","
--Fix the "BodyBody" naming error to "Body"
+2. Fix the "BodyBody" naming error to "Body"
--Change "mean" and "std" to "Mean" and "Std" to adhere to camelCase naming convention -Final call to make.unique to ensure no repeated names
+3. Change "mean" and "std" to "Mean" and "Std" to adhere to camelCase naming convention
+4. Final call to make.unique to ensure no repeated names

 #### Note on Descriptive Feature Names
 The original feature names from the data set were maintained because they followed a consistent naming convention.
 While these names are abbreviations, they are descriptive.
 Please see the CODEBOOK.md, for more details.

 ### Reading and Merging the Data
 Using read.table, subject_test.txt, Y_test.txt, and X_test.txt are imported.
-These files are combined column-wise into testdata.
+These files are combined column-wise into testData.
 This was repeated for the files labeled train.

 The two data sets are combined row-wise to create allMessyData, a data frame of 10299 observations and 563 variables.
 The header for the table was "subject_id" (corresponding to the data in "subject_*.txt"), "activity" (corresponding to the data in "Y_*.txt"), and the variable names cleaned from features.txt (corresponding to the data in "X_*.txt")

 ## Creating the First Tidy Data Set

 Using the dplyr package, variables for the mean and standard deviation were selected along with the subject_id and activity.
-The meanFreq and angle columns were excluded, because they separate statistics from the mean nor standard deviation.
-The activity column was modifying, changing the numerical values to descriptive variable names listed in the activity_labels.txt file from the UCI HAR Dataset.
+The meanFreq and angle columns were excluded, because they are separate statistics from the mean and standard deviation.
+The activity column was modifyied, changing the numerical values to descriptive variable names listed in the activity_labels.txt file from the UCI HAR Dataset.
 The result is meanStdData, a data table with 10299 observations of 68 variables.

 A tidy data set, as described in the course notes [Components of Tidy Data](https://d396qusza40orc.cloudfront.net/getdata/lecture_slides/01_03_componentsOfTidyData.pdf) are:
 1. Each variable you measure should be in one column